What Does a Termite Look Like?

 What are the Characteristics of the Termite Castes?

 Termite populations are divided up into a caste system based on what job they perform in their colony.
-Each of these differ in size, color, and shape but typically hold similar characteristics throughout the types.
+Each of these differs in size, color, and shape but typically holds similar characteristics throughout the types.
 The main castes and their characteristics are as follows: